6.14 Billion Kilowatt-Hours: Russia Breaks Records in Electricity Generation from Biogas, Wind, Solar, and Flow Energy

 By the end of 2024, Russia may generate 11 billion kWh of electricity using wind, solar, biogas, and other alternative energy sources.
-This will be the maximum result of using renewable energy sources in the history of the country.
+This will be the maximum result of using renewable energy sources in the country's history.
 This is reported by IA "TASS", referring to representatives of the Russian Agricultural Bank.

 In 2023, the volume of generation at renewable energy facilities in Russia amounted to 7.8 billion kWh, which is more than twice the figures for 2020.
 The dynamics of electricity generation and the launch of new projects in 2023-2024 suggest that by the end of 2024, generation may exceed 11 billion kWh.